Persian Halva pudding is full of saffron and rose water flavor. It's easy to make and very delicious. It's a taste of the Middle East!

 - 1 cup sugar

-- 3 tbsp unsalted butter (or 3 tbsp vegetable oil)
+- 3 tablespoon unsalted butter or 3 tablespoon vegetable oil

 - Pistachio and sesame seeds to garnish